BujSet/CS_760_Ohio_COVID_Project/README.md

 ### scikit-learn

+This project uses the `sklearn.linear_model.LinearRegression()` to create linear predictors for the COVID dataset `dataset.csv`.
+The official documentation can be found [here](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html).

 ## Running the Scripts

 Running any of the following scripts will yield the error percentage as calculated by the model.
 This error